chrisburnell/chrisburnell.com/src/pages/projects/bowhead.md

 }
 ```

-An important first step to using *Bowhead* is to understand how it organises CSS properties into different <q>types</q>.
+An important first step to using *Bowhead* is to understand how it categorises CSS properties by the different <q>CSS data types</q>.
 By and large, this is done by looking at what the *expected* values for a given property are:

 ```css
 selector {